TransNAS-TSAD: Harnessing Transformers for Multi-Objective Neural Architecture Search in Time Series Anomaly Detection: Results

 The recurrence of \texttt{activation\_function} and \texttt{dropout\_rate} across datasets emphasizes their role in non-linear data transformation and regularization.
 This pattern reflects the impact of data quality and structure on the model's learning efficacy.

-The conducted hyperparameter analysis illuminates the tailored performance of TransNAS-TSAD across varied datasets, with each dataset's specifics dictating the importance of particular hyperparameters.
+This hyperparameter analysis illuminates the tailored performance of \frameworkname{} across varied datasets, with each dataset's specifics dictating the importance of particular hyperparameters.
 This not only affirms the model's adaptability but also its capacity for ongoing enhancement, ensuring it remains adept at confronting the evolving complexities of time series data.